La Salle Military Academy: History

 Another academic benefit of not being a Regents program was that the faculty were not bound by a rigid curriculum, which widened the school's latitudes when it came to classes.
 This benefited the day-to-day education that took place there.
 For example, in English classes students would often read books that would never have been permitted in a Public School setting (e.g. Kurt Vonnegut, Evelyn Waugh, Bernard Malamud).
 Honors-track students were often able to take college-level courses (curriculum-wise).
 LSMA offered some very advanced math and history classes, as well as Marine Biology.

+In 1993 it began a non-military program for students.
+It began admitting girls as well as non-military students.
+It changed its name from "La Salle Military Academy" to "La Salle Center."
+The JROTC Military was made optional, and so cadets attended classes side-by-side with non-military, "Prep" students.
+By the time the school closed, only a fraction of its students participated in the Military program.
+It also began extending its classes into the Middle School and later into the Elementary grades.

+In 1997 the school had 525 students, its highest ever enrollment.

+In 1999 St. Johns University spent $14,300,000 to purchase the former campus.
+The school continued operations at the time, and the university leased the building to the school.

+By 2001 the number of students had decreased, down to 266.
+Dennis Cronin, the headmaster, stated that boarding schools were no longer as popular, and that other Catholic schools had attracted students away.
+In February 2001, the board of trustees stated that the institution would close effective June 30 that year.

+In 2016, St. Johns sold the campus to Amity University.

 Academic and JROTC programs

 The Christian Brothers administered the academic program, while the military program was run by the United States Army in close coordination with the Christian Brothers.
 La Salle was consistently rated in the top ten military high schools in the country.
 As a "Junior ROTC Honor School with Distinction," the school could actually make nominations to the service academies.
 The school maintained this status until it closed its doors in 2001.
 Another benefit of this status was that the Army assigned active duty personnel to conduct Military training.
 This was led by a command-rank officer (usually a Colonel or a Major), who served as the school's SAI (Senior Army Instructor).
 The rest of the team was made up of NCO's (non-commissioned officers, i.e. sergeants).
 Many of these NCOs were professional drill instructors.
 For many of these Army personnel, LSMA was their last stop before retirement.